Honey Awards Rules

 1. Purpose of the Competition

-The Honey Competition aims to celebrate and showcase the quality, diversity, and craftsmanship of locally produced honey.
+The Tasmanian Honey Awards aim to celebrate and showcase the quality, diversity, and craftsmanship of locally produced honey.
 The competition is open to eligible beekeepers and is designed to be fair, educational, and enjoyable for both entrants and judges.

 2. Eligibility